Redd-Cornea-AI/KOH-Smear-DSMIL/README.md

 [--dropout_node]      # Randomly dropout a portion of nodes in the value vector generation network during training [0]
 ```

-In our case, we create train_test.py and train 5 fold CV with a completely separate test set.
-This notebook includes WSI feature merging if they belong to the same patient (starts with the same name).
+In our case, we created train_tcga_v2.py and train 5 fold CV with a completely separate test set.
+This script includes WSI feature merging if they belong to the same patient (starts with the same name).
 Customize to your liking.
 ```
 $ python train_tcga_v2.py --dataset=KOH_Dataset_train_lambda --dataset_test=KOH_Dataset_test_lambda --num_classes=1 --feats_size=1024 --num_epochs 200 --stop_epochs 25
 ```